wermos/blog/_posts/2022-08-31-gsoc-the-work-so-far.md

 After looking at `fast5x5.hpp` for a while, I decided that I should make some changes to make the benchmarking program faster and more reliable.
 So, I started making changes to the repository.
 I started off by removing the Docker stuff because it would not be necessary for the project.

 After making a few changes, it became apparent that I needed somewhere to push my changes to, so that it was available for everyone to see and use.
-However, because the original project was on Gitlab, I could not fork it the way projects on GitHub can be forked.
-Instead, I pushed my copy of the Gitlab repository onto GitHub, and made sure to point to the original URL in my repository description.
+However, because the original project was on GitLab, I could not fork it the way projects on GitHub can be forked.
+Instead, I pushed my copy of the GitLab repository onto GitHub, and made sure to point to the original URL in my repository description.
 The original repository can be found [here](https://gitlab.in2p3.fr/CodeursIntensifs/Fast5x5), and my fork can be found [here](https://github.com/wermos/Fast5x5/).

 ### Repository Reorganization